Always Caring For Mom

 The day my Mother transitioned to the Lord our (7th) seventh grand daughter was born.
 Her name is Zoe` Mary Elizabeth.
 Zoe' means Life!
 I always say one went to Heaven and one came from Heaven.
 What was most interesting was (7) months after my Mother transitioned my dear Mother- in-Law also transitioned home to be with the Lord.
 Yes, now both of our Mothers had finally said Good bye…....

 There are many issues around taking care of an elderly parent or parents.
 Who does what and when?
 Just enjoy them as much as you can while they are here.
-Try to let them make their own decisions for as long as they can responsibly do so.
-Treat them with respect although they can become childlike to a degree.
-In the last days of course you will have some regrets?
+Try to let them make their own decisions for as long as they can responsibly do so. be patient and always treat them with respect although they can become childlike to a degree.
+In the last days of course, you will have some regrets that they are no longer with you.
+But you will also have peace of mind knowing that you cared for them, where there for them and that they have peacefully now transitioned to the Lord.

 I am THANKFUL and have no doubt that both of our mothers and fathers too are at Peace with the Lord in Heaven.
 "Absent from the body present with the Lord!"
 At HIS appointed time there will be a "Sweet Heavenly Reunion!"

-Thank You Lord for "Your Peace that surpasses the understanding of man!"
+Thank You Abba Father, Lord God for, "Your Peace that surpasses the understanding of man!"

 Loving Memories that Last Forever